missagar01/Housekeeping-backend-aws/README.md

 ### Dashboard
 - `GET /api/dashboard/summary` — same stats as above, dedicated for frontend dashboards.
+- `GET /api/dashboard/departments` — list departments (sorted case-insensitive) for dropdowns.
+Use this value with the new `department` query on the dashboard and assign-task endpoints to scope the response per department.

+> **Tip:** append `?department=Store Office` (or other department value returned above) to `/api/dashboard/summary` and `/api/assigntask/generate/...` routes to make the dashboard cards, lists, and counts update per department.

 ### Users (`/api/users`)
 - `GET /api/users` — list users.